How to Secure Startup Business Loans

 - Proof of ownership

 In addition to these documents, there will be other factors that will heavily influence whether or not you are approved for a small business loan.
-Credit score, cash flow, and a strong business plan are other factors that will dictate whether or not you receive your loan.
+Personal credit score, cash flow, and a strong business plan are other factors that will dictate whether or not you receive your loan.

-Credit reports are one of the most important tools that a lender will use in determining whether or not to approve a loan application.
+Credit reports are one of the most important tools that a lender will use in determining whether or not to approve a small business loan application.
 If your credit report shows a history of issues repaying debt, then you may be rejected for the desired loan.
-If you are considering a loan, you should at least have a credit score of 700 or higher.
+Similarly, if you are considering a loan, you should at least have a credit score of 700 or higher.
 If your score is lower, you will have a hard time getting approved for a business loan regardless of the other factors involved.
-Start off by checking your personal and business credit scores to ensure that they are accurate.
+Start off by checking your personal and business credit scores to ensure that they are accurate as a way to improve your chances of securing a startup business loan.

 Sometimes, more commonly than you may think, they are inaccurate or have errors in them.
 Disputing, correcting, or removing these errors can help get your score a little higher in a hurry.
 You can order a free personal credit report yearly from each of the three credit reporting companies of TransUnion, Equifax, and Experian.
 In order to check your business credit score, contact Equifax, Experian, and Dun & Bradstreet.
 In addition, you should attempt to drive down as much as debt as possible prior to applying for a business loan.